-For over thirty years Norton Gusky has demonstrated in his teaching the power of technology as a tool for empowering kids, educators, and communities.
+For over forty years Norton Gusky has demonstrated in his teaching the power of technology as a tool for empowering kids, educators, and communities.
 Norton believes that technology offers students a tool for creative production, communications, and collaboration.
 Norton first began his exploration of technology in education as a teacher of the intellectually gifted in West Virginia.
 For over twenty years he worked as the Coordinator of Educational Technology for the Fox Chapel Area School District in Pittsburgh, Pennsylvania.
 Today Norton has transitioned his role and works as an educational technology broker.

 Norton believes in empowering educators.
-He has chaired the planning committee for the Three Rivers Educational Technology Conference, a regional event in the Pittsburgh region for over fifteen years.
+He has chaired the planning committee for the Three Rivers Educational Technology Conference, a regional event in the Pittsburgh region for over twenty years.
 In addition, Norton has taught two graduate level courses at the Heinz College of Carnegie Mellon University (CMU) – Technology and Educational Restructuring (changed for 2012 to “Planning for Innovation”) and Integrating Technology into Curriculum, Assessment, and Instruction.
 Norton worked with the Flipped Learning Network to bring FlipCon14, the annual conference, to Pittsburgh from June 23-25, 2014.
 Norton worked with a team of educators to start an unconference, edcampPGH.

 Norton sees technology as a tool for innovation.
-Starting in 2014 Norton also provided consulting services around professional development for the Hummingbird project, a STEAM related robotics kit developed at the CREATE lab of Carnegie Mellon University.
+Starting in 2014 Norton provided consulting services around professional development for the Hummingbird project, a STEAM related robotics kit developed at the CREATE lab of Carnegie Mellon University.
 In 2015 Norton helped to develop a Robot Petting Zoo using the Hummingbird Kit.
 The Robot Petting Zoo premiered at the Pittsburgh MakerFaire.
-In 2015 Norton began to work with the Energy Innovation Center (EIC) and PWCTC to coordinate a series of design challenges.
+In 2015 Norton began to work with the Energy Innovation Center (EIC) and Parkway West Career and Technology Center to coordinate a series of Design Challenges.
 Each design challenge brings a team of high school students as consultants to work with the EIC and its partners on real world problems of sustainability.